Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Parachains-protocol-overview-slides.md

 ---

-## Goals of Execution Sharding
+## Execution Sharding

+> Execution Sharding is the process of distributing blockchain execution responsibilities across a validator set.

+> In Polkadot, all validators execute every relay chain block, but only a subset execute each parachain block. <!-- .element: class="fragment" -->

+This enables Polkadot to scale. <!-- .element: class="fragment" -->

+---

+## Services Polkadot Provides to Parachains

 <pba-flex center>

-1. A minimal amount of validator nodes should check every parachain block while still maintaining security
-1. The relay chain will provide ordering and finality for parachain blocks
-1. Only valid parachain blocks will become finalized
+1. Data Availability
+2. Validity
+3. Finality

 </pba-flex>